Pressio/SHAW/docs/content/goveq.rst

 	We remark that, differently than (cite), we do not rely on ghost points to impose boundary conditions, but account for the boundary conditions directly when assembling the system matrix.

-	As an example, the figure below shows the grid when modeling the Earth For the Earth, we know that there is a liquid core, so that region is considered.
+	As an example, the figure below shows the grid when modeling the Earth: the computational domain extends from the surface to the core-mantle boundary, excluding the liquid core.

 	.. figure:: {static}/img/mesh.png
 		    :width: 450 px